berkeley-scf/berkeley-scf.github.io/faqs/course-website.md

 ---
-title: "Setting up a course website"
+title: "Course Websites"
 ---
-Starting in the Spring semester 2024, the department, through the SCF, is helping instructors create discoverable and modern class websites, with memorable URLs in the berkeley.edu domain.

-This page provides an overview and gives details to instructors on setting up a [class website](/faqs/course-website) using the system.
+The SCF can help course staff create discoverable and modern class websites, with memorable URLs in the `berkeley.edu` domain.
+This page provides an overview and gives details to instructors on setting up a class website using the system.

 The department strongly encourages instructors to set up a class website.